cdzombak/runner/README.md

 ## Log Storage

-I recommend storing your personal logs in `$HOME/log/runner`.
+I store my personal logs in `$HOME/log/runner`.
 Accomplish this by setting the `RUNNER_LOG_DIR` environment variable at the top of your crontab:

 ```
 RUNNER_LOG_DIR=/home/myusername/log/runner